FullMetalNicky/FullMetalEngine/README.md

   - A project containing simple usage examples

 ## New Features!
-  - Lights are now avaiable for the obj shaders.
+  - Lights are now available for the obj shaders.
 I'm not sure about adding support for the other shaders because they simply render         geometric objects, but if anyone complains I will fix it.

 ## Implementation
 ![Engine UML](https://www.dropbox.com/s/fcrkp7m6zitiiu9/UML.JPG?raw=1)